o-william-white/skim2rrna/README.md

 <br/>
 <div align="right">
-    <b><a href="#skim2mt">↥ back to top</a></b>
+    <b><a href="#skim2rrna">↥ back to top</a></b>
 </div>
 <br/>

 ## Assembly and annotation only

-If you are only interested in the assembly of mitochondrial sequences and annotation of genes without the phylogenetic analysis, you can stop the pipeline from running the gene alignment and phylogenetic analyses using the `--omit-from` parameter.
+If you are only interested in the assembly of ribosomal sequences and annotation of genes without the phylogenetic analysis, you can stop the pipeline from running the gene alignment and phylogenetic analyses using the `--omit-from` parameter.
 ```
 snakemake \
    --cores 4 \